breatheco-de/content/src/content/how-to/javascript-fill-method.md

 console.log(array2); // output: [ 7, 7, 7, 7, 7 ]
 ```

-In this example, we use the Javascript array `fill()` method to fill an array that contains `null` values with numbers, in the first array `array1` we filled only the first three values from the index `0`to the index `3` with the number `5`, in the second array `array2` we filled the whole array with the number `7`.
+In this example, we use the Javascript array `fill()` method to fill an array that contains `null` values with numbers.
+In the first array `array1` we filled only the first three values from the index `0`to the index `3` with the number `5`, in the second array `array2` we filled the whole array with the number `7`.

 ## What is the Javascript fill method used for?